 Returns true if this loop is nested within the given loop (the given loop is one of its ancestors in the tree of loops).

 '''

 bool hasBlock(BPatch basicBlock b)

 '''

-Returns true if this loop or any of its sub-loops contain the basic block b, false otherwise.
+Returns true if this loop or any of its sub-loops contain b, false otherwise.

 '''

 bool hasBlockExclusive(BPatch basicBlock b)

 '''